 To administer the excise and income taxes, the act established the office of Commissioner of Internal Revenue.
 The Commissioner was given the power to assess, levy, and collect taxes, and the right to enforce the tax laws through seizure of property and income, as well as through prosecution.

-Below are pictures of an actual 1862 income tax form and accompanying instructions; click on each for a full view. [from the Library of Congress]
+Below are pictures of an actual 1862 income tax form and accompanying instructions. [from the Library of Congress]

 In 1866, internal revenue collections reached their highest point in the nation's 90-year history -- more than $310 million, an amount not reached again until 1911.
 The need for Federal revenue declined sharply after the war and most taxes were repealed.
-By 1868, the main source of Government revenue was liquor and tobacco taxes.
-The income tax was abolished in 1872.
-From 1868 to 1913, almost 90 percent of all revenue was collected from the remaining excises.
+By 1868, the main source of Government revenue was liquor and tobacco taxes, and the income tax was abolished in 1872.